kriberg/salt-armada/README.md

 =========================

 Now as everything is configured, we can install or update both stationspinner and armada using salt.
+Stationspinner is split into three parts:

+    * database - The postgresql and redis databases.
+    * api - The REST endpoints that armada will connect to.
+    * worker - The eveapi processing workers.

+You only need a single instance of these, but if you are processing a large amount of eve API keys, it will help to have multiple workers.
+Be aware though, the workers require access to the Redis instance running on the server allocated as database.
+Albeit there's a password protecting the Redis database, there's no strong authentication and authorization built into Redis.
+Only use multiple servers if you have a private network between workers and the database.
+I will presume you are setting up everything on a single host.
+A multi-host setup is out of scope for these instructions and should only be done if you really understand the workings of Redis, Postgresql and Django.

-We'll turn on debugging, so you can see a complete log for what's done in the background by salt:
+We'll run all three states in succession and turn on debugging, so you can see what salt is doing in the background:

+    salt-call -l debug state.sls armada.stationspinner.database
+    salt-call -l debug state.sls armada.stationspinner.worker
-    salt-call -l debug state.sls armada.stationspinner
+    salt-call -l debug state.sls armada.stationspinner.api

 This will install and configure everything.
-When running for the first time, it will give you an error that it can't delete the old postgres-latest.dmp file.
-Just ignore it, there's a small limitation in salt which causes it.
-This will also start a task called "universe.update_universe" that fetches all api call types, sovereignty and such.
+The worker state also start a task called "universe.update_universe" that fetches all api call types, sovereignty and such.
 This task has to finish before we can add API keys, but we will get to that later.

 Next, we'll create an admin user for you to log in with: